Geeksltd/MSharp.Docs/Tutorials/9/README.md

 ![ServiceType Add/Edit](ServiceTypeAddEdit.PNG "ServiceType Add/Edit")

-The service type page is simple, It just shows a list of all service types and let users do CRUD operation.
+The service type page is simple, It just shows a list of all service types and let users do CRUD operations.

 ### Suppliers:
 ![Suppliers List](Suppliers.PNG "Suppliers List")

 ![Supplier Add/Edit](SupplierAddEdit.PNG "Supplier Add/Edit")

-On the supplier page, user can see a list of all supplier and their related services, in the list page all supplier address is connected with each other.
+On the supplier page, user can see a list of all suppliers and their related services, in the list page all supplier addresses are connected to each other.
 In the add or edit pages, user can insert supplier information with their related service types as a master detail page.

 ## Supplier Services:
 ![SupplierServices List](SupplierServices.PNG "SupplierServices List")

-This page is just a list of all supplier and their related services.
+This page is just a list of all suppliers and their related services.

 ## Creating Entities
-We start our work by creating **Service Type**, **Supplier** and **Supplier Service** classes in a *#Model* project under *Domain* folder:
+Let's start with creating **Service Type**, **Supplier** and **Supplier Service** classes in a *#Model* project under *Domain* folder:

 ```C#
 using MSharp;